Paul Manafort Sends New Sign Of Cooperation With Russia Probe, Pleading Guilty On Only 2 Counts, Reports Say

 While media reports Friday said that whether Manafort has agreed to cooperate with the Mueller investigation remains unclear, Manafort is scheduled for a court hearing on Friday morning at which more details could be made public.
 In January, NBC News reported that Trump felt great relief when he became convinced that Manafort would not “flip” and provide Muller with information about him.

-But according to NBC News correspondent Tom Winter, on his Twitter account Friday morning, the plea deal involving only two charges may be an indication that Manfort has indeed “flipped.”
+But according to NBC News correspondent Tom Winter, on his Twitter account Friday morning, the plea deal involving only two charges may be an indication that Manafort has indeed “flipped.”

 “There’s only two counts in the criminal information filed by Robert Mueller so that IMPLIES that not only has Paul Manafort agreed to plead guilty but he’s also struck an agreement with Mueller,” Winter wrote, though he noted, “no information yet whether there is a cooperation component.”